opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 ### Introduction
+1) How is this chapter structured? (explain that tools are the ones used in our co-design)

-1) What is a co-design session?
+2) What is a co-design session?
 * Definition
 https://docs.google.com/document/d/1LaPE32tJvh4fBrnF1z4487J0V_UOhhvEpdiqunwDTPQ/edit#heading=h.no662ft74q99
+See Design Probes pag.
+25
 * Typologies/approaches

 See Design Probes and Alessandro's gdoc (see above)
 * Characteristics

 Participatory, exploratory, empathic, empowering

-2) Our co-design session - overview
+3) Our co-design session - overview (workshops, meetings, events, dates, actors)

-3) Why did we organize a co-design session?
+4) Why did we organize a co-design session? (relation with care)

-4) How is this chapter structured?

 ---